scottgallant/docs.balsamiq.com/content/desktop/exporting.md

 * * *

-## Exporting from other Balsamiq products
+## Exporting from Other Balsamiq Products

 If you're looking for export instructions for our plugins, including Google Drive, Confluence and JIRA, [see this FAQ page](http://support.balsamiq.com/customer/portal/articles/721932).